lizabethnt/VBA-challenge/README.md

 # VBA-challenge
-homework assignment for UofO/edx bootcamp
+Second homework assignment for UofO/edx bootcamp using data supplied by edX to analyze stock performance using VBA.